codatio/codat-docs/docs/commerce/setup.md

 ## Available integrations

-You can view the accounting and commerce platfors Sync for Commerce supports in the tables below.
+You can view the accounting and commerce platforms Sync for Commerce supports in the tables below.
 For your convenience, we also included the `platformKey`.
 It is a unique identifier for each integration Codat supports, and you will use it in subsequent setup steps.

 <Tabs>